machinewulf/useful-commands/useful_commands.md

 ```

 -   View contents of a whole file/script regardless of size, loads up
-    the whole thing opens IN THE COMMAND LINE
+    the whole thing, opens IN THE COMMAND LINE
 -   Don’t do this with massive files, you will regret it lol

 ``` bash